Heather McMahon

 Construction Professionals

-Heather is regularly instructed to advise on a broad range of commercial matters, including contractual claims, claims arising out of fraud and deceit, business and property disputes, shareholder disputes, and claims for breach of trust and breach of fiduciary duty.
+Heather is instructed to advise on a broad range of commercial matters, including contractual claims, claims arising out of fraud and deceit, business and property disputes, shareholder disputes, and claims for breach of trust and breach of fiduciary duty.

 "Heather is an exceptionally talented, client-friendly, very capable thorough.
 She is measured and calm, very organised and on her feet she is very impressive."
 Legal 500, 2024